Flyers show no quit, snap 3-game skid with overtime win

 The Phantoms' leading scorer (24 points in 25 games) had a goal overturned in the second period by a Blue Jackets coach's challenge.
 The play was ruled offside and the Flyers remained in a 2-0 hole.

-• The Flyers visit the Penguins on Monday for their final game before the NHL-mandated holiday break, which runs Tuesday through Thursday.
+• The Flyers visit the Penguins on Monday (7 p.m.
+ET/NBCSP+) for their final game before the NHL-mandated holiday break, which runs Tuesday through Thursday.

 Subscribe anywhere you get your podcasts: